Currently Documented Edition Signature and Seal Markings:

 The old growth of plum trees is often embellished with lichen and fungi in these prints, and a few have evidence of small animal life.

-These are over-wintering adults of a kind of small ladybird beetle (family Coccinellidae) whose larvae are major predators of scale-insects.
-Their general name is 天道虫, 瓢虫, てんとうむし, テントウムシ, tentoumushi.
-The species shown here is Chilocorus rubidus, 赤星天道虫, 赤星瓢虫, あかほしてんとうむし, アカホシテントウムシ, aka-hoshi tentoumushi, lit. 'red-spot ladybird-beetle' which most of the time are firmly attached to plum and peach trees.
+They are over-wintering adults of a kind of small ladybird beetle (family Coccinellidae) whose larvae are major predators of scale-insects.
+Their general name is 天道虫, 瓢虫, 紅娘, てんとう虫, てんとうむし, テントウムシ, tentoumushi.
+The particular species Rakusan illustrates is probably Chilocorus rubidus, 赤星天道虫, 赤星瓢虫, あかほしてんとうむし, アカホシテントウムシ, aka-hoshi tentoumushi, lit. 'red-spot ladybird-beetle'.
+Most of the time these small beetles are firmly attached to plum, peach, or other ornamental trees.

 There are six beetles in 123, including one which the tit is probing.

 Varied Tit, Parus varius, 山雀, やまがら, ヤマガラ, yama-gara, lit. 'mountain tit', is a familiar native species.